Konstantin Kalinin

 Cons of creating a neobank from scratch

-• takes longer than the other scenarios (which we’ll discuss shortly)
+- takes a longer time frame than the other scenarios (which we’ll discuss shortly)

-The second option is to follow in the steps of Chime, Dave, and other neo-banking startups that chose to integrate with established banks.
+The second option is to follow in the steps of Chime, Dave, and other neo-banking startups that chose to integrate with established banks offering traditional banking services.
 Mind that a lot will depend on the nature of financial services your app will offer.
 Still, even if just a few, you still need to build some back-end applications to manage your mobile neobank.

 Pros of outsourcing neobank back-end to a traditional bank